5 reasons to cheer high-rise development—when it’s done right

 November 15, 2018

 Reduced traffic, better commutes, improved streetscapes, and more positive impacts that might turn a NIMBY into a YIMBY

 I recently attended my first community information meeting about planning for future development in the downtown core of London, Ontario.
 The meeting helped me understand the negative stigma that residents in low-rise communities often have against high-rise development close to their homes.
 At this meeting, many attendees spoke out against the concept of high-rise development.
-This inspired me to discuss the topic with other Stantec team members, including one of our planners, Stephanie Bergman.
-Stephanie explained that, unfortunately, this is the reality of these sorts of public meetings.
+This inspired me to discuss the topic with other Stantec team members.
+My Colleagues explained that, unfortunately, this is the reality of these sorts of public meetings.
 The “Not in my backyard” (NIMBY) voices nearly always overpower the “Yes in my backyard” (YIMBY) voices.
 The result is less high-rise development.

 The housing market in London has boomed over the past few years, which makes it difficult for freshly graduated young professionals to find affordable living.
 I fall under this category.
 If I want to live close to work—something I value greatly—my only option is to rent.
 Single family homes in this location are too expensive.
 For this reason, high-rise condos have become the only available means for a single person to own property downtown and, in general, close to where they work.

 I’ve spent my life driving everywhere I need to go in a car.
 Since I began renting an apartment close to work, I find myself walking rather than driving, not only to the office but to most of the places I frequently visit.
 In the community information meeting, one issue that came up was increased traffic due to higher densities of people in a small area.
 While this makes sense in theory, the reality is if someone is looking for a place downtown, it most often means they work downtown as well.
 It also means that the downtown resident will likely prefer to avoid driving to work—taking transit, a bike, or walking instead—which would lower overall commuter traffic.